 HVAC: You will need to have your air conditioner and furnace cleaned at least once a year.
 Your filter will need to be changed once a month.
 Avoid closing the air vents when your air conditioner is on.
 Your unit will have to work harder in order to keep the home cool.

 You will need to keep your home at a moderate temperature.
 The ideal temperature of your home is around 78 degrees Fahrenheit.
 If you lower your temperature to 72 degrees Fahrenheit, then you can increase your cooling costs by 12 to 42 percent.
-If you need any maintenance on your air conditioner please contact Complete Care Air.
+If you need any maintenance on your residential or commercial air conditioner please contact Complete Care Air.